Nelson Entertainment: History

 Sometime in August 1987, Embassy Home Entertainment was renamed Nelson Entertainment, but retained the earlier brand as well as Charter Entertainment for sell-through products.
 Nelson then financed a deal with Castle Rock Entertainment to co-produce their films, and in addition handle the international distribution rights.

 In September 1988, Orion Home Video became Nelson's sales agent; in addition, Orion Pictures would later theatrically distribute a few of Nelson's titles.
 By February 1989, Orion was the official home video distributor of Nelson product.

 In 1991, Nelson Entertainment sold its home video division to New Line Cinema and it was rebranded as New Line Home Video.
 The company was later renamed Sultan Entertainment and was acquired by New Line, who then later took over the video rights to the library.
 This merger also meant Nelson's video rights changed hands, as RCA/Columbia Pictures Home Video began distributing former Embassy and Nelson videos via their distribution pact with New Line.
 By 1994, Nelson's catalog had been acquired by Epic Productions and folded into the Alpha Library Company.
 After Epic's closure, Crédit Lyonnais assumed responsibility of its library.
 The library was put up for auction by the Consortium de Realisation as the "Epic library".
-Credit Lyonnais later sold the Epic film library to PolyGram Filmed Entertainment in 1997, then Metro-Goldwyn-Mayer acquired 2/3 of PolyGram's pre-April 1996 library in October 1998.
+Credit Lyonnais later sold the Epic film library to PolyGram Filmed Entertainment in 1997, then Metro-Goldwyn-Mayer (MGM) acquired 2/3 of PolyGram's pre-April 1996 library in October 1998.
 Therefore, MGM now owns most of the Nelson Entertainment library with the copyrights being held by Orion Pictures.
-Due to a previous agreement with Viacom Enterprises, Paramount Pictures via Trifecta Entertainment & Media holds the television rights to Nelson's post-January 1989 films not co-produced with Castle Rock.
-Castle Rock's pre-July 1994 titles are owned by Warner Bros.
-Entertainment, but are controlled by MGM via Orion, while the film Labyrinth is currently controlled by The Jim Henson Company and under license to Sony Pictures Home Entertainment.
+Due to a previous agreement with Viacom Enterprises, Paramount Pictures (through Trifecta Entertainment & Media) holds the North American television rights to Nelson's post-January 1989 films not co-produced with Castle Rock Entertainment.
+Castle Rock Entertainment's pre-January 1994 titles are owned by Warner Bros., but are controlled by MGM via Orion, while the film Labyrinth is currently controlled by The Jim Henson Company, with distribution rights currently licensed to Shout!
+Studios.